Third Eye Blind: Ursa Major: 2005–2010

-As the process would drag on, privately, internal strife would flare up again across 2008.
+As the process would drag on, privately, internal strife flared up again across 2008.
 According to Fredianelli, morale was low at the time because of the departure of Salazar, Jenkins beginning to lose interest in the band, and tensions between Jenkins and long-time friend and band manager Eric Godtland.
 Jenkins fired Godtland and sued him, accusing him of not paying Jenkins enough, and Godtland in turn counter-sued him, responding that the lower pay was due to lessened productivity by the band, a fault of Jenkins himself, not Godtland, and this had caused an unfair decrease in pay for Godtland himself.
-Fredianelli then claimed that Jenkins insisted that the rest of the band also join in and file lawsuits against Godtland too, threatening to abandon the band if they did not.
+Fredianelli claimed that Jenkins insisted that the rest of the band join in and file lawsuits against Godtland too, threatening to abandon the band if they did not.
 Fredianelli, not wanting to abandon the band after all the work done on the long-awaited album, went along with Jenkins's plan, creating a deposition against Godtland, creating friction between the two.
 As months passed, Fredianelli felt guilt about it, and apologized to Godtland, offering to change his deposition, then angering Jenkins in return.
 Jenkins's lawsuit was eventually dismissed, and Godtland settled his case out of court.
 The band's touring manager would unceremoniously quit shortly after.

-Despite the discourse, the band persevered and by late 2008 the material they had been working on for the last five years would finally begin getting released.
-First, the band would release a teaser of sorts through the three song Red Star EP.
+Despite the discourse, the band persevered and by late 2008 the material they had been working on for the last five years was released.
+First, the band released a teaser of sorts through the three song Red Star EP.
 Secondly, two albums' worth of material had been written, but with struggles to finalize the recordings, the band opted against a formal double album release, in favor of potentially releasing two connected albums within a year's time.
 The plan would include releasing an Ursa Major album with the material that was closest to completion, and a second Ursa Minor album later on.
 Plans continued to change, though; Ursa Major was originally slated to a fifteen track album released on June 23, 2009.
 When it was released, it ended up being an eleven-song and one instrumental album released on August 18, 2009.
 The album, their first in six years, was released under their own independent label, Mega Collider Records.
 Ursa Major debuted at number three on the Billboard 200, selling 49,000 copies.
 This made it the band's highest-charting album, albeit with sales figures that were the lowest since their debut album.
-Third Eye Blind also topped the Billboard Rock Albums chart, Top Alternative Albums chart, and Top Digital Albums chart.
+Third Eye Blind topped the Billboard Rock Albums chart, Top Alternative Albums chart, and Top Digital Albums chart.
 Three singles were released - "Non-Dairy Creamer" from Red Star and "Don't Believe A Word" and "Bonfire" from Ursa Major, but all failed to place on any Billboard chart.